 Here’s the thing.
 I have found that there can be two extremes when it comes to divorced couples, and then everything in between.

-On one end of the spectrum, there’s divorced couples whose hatred, anger and bitterness are embedded in each of them.
-They barely speak unless they are arguing or making snide comments to each other, their lawyer bills are hitting the roof, they spend oodles of time trashing one another to everyone they know, and foul language and name calling to each other is second nature.
+On one end of the spectrum, there are divorced couples whose hatred, anger and bitterness are embedded in each of them.
+They barely speak unless they are arguing or making snide comments to each other, their lawyer bills are hitting the roof, they spend so much time trashing one another to everyone they know, and foul language and name calling to each other is second nature.
 They are like boxers in a ring, fighting for the title.

-On the other end of the spectrum are the couples who have everyone wondering why they got divorced.
+On the other end of the spectrum are the couples–like this woman’s boyfriend who has no boundaries with his ex wife– who have everyone wondering why they got divorced.
 They go to their children’s events together, they travel together, they talk all the time, they reminisce, and they talk about each other glowingly.

 If you are dating someone whose relationship is on either end of the spectrum, it can be challenging.
 I can attest to that first hand.